 In developing the Regional Transmission Expansion Plan (RTEP), PJM annually performs comprehensive power flow, short circuit and stability analyses.
 These assess the impacts of forecasted firm loads, firm imports from and exports to neighboring systems, existing generation and transmission assets, and anticipated new generation and transmission facilities.
 PJM conducts a comprehensive assessment of the ability of the PJM system to meet all applicable reliability planning criteria.

-View baseline cases - sign in required
+View baseline cases - requires additional access

 Queue Base Cases